AkashSinghaRoy/AkashSinghaRoy.github.io/research.md

 ## Manuscripts under preparation

-16. The Landau--Selberg--Delange method for products of Dirichlet $L$-functions and applications.
+16. The Landau-Selberg-Delange method for products of Dirichlet $L$-functions and applications.<br>
 _Link to most recent version_

-17. Distribution in residue classes of hybrid families of polynomially--defined additive and multiplicative functions.
+17. Distribution in residue classes of hybrid families of polynomially-defined additive and multiplicative functions. <br>
 _Link to most recent version:_

-18. Weighted equidistribution and mean values of multiplicative functions in twisted progressions _Link to most recent version:_
+18. Weighted equidistribution and mean values of multiplicative functions in twisted progressions <br>
+_Link to most recent version:_